 By entering the market first, you can get rid of the avoidable mistakes that can potentially harm the business.
 It is because you can understand the customer requirement from day one.
 Their feedback can bring a successful transformation to your product idea and helps you meet the existing demand in the market.

 According to the ‘State of the Connected Customer report by Salesforce – 76% of the consumer expect businesses to understand their needs and expectations.
-Businesses who take customer feedback seriously always thrive, and it is best to take it during the initial stage itself.
+Businesses that take customer feedback seriously always thrive, and it is best to take it during the initial stage itself.

-This step creates a room for the product to evolve and give it all the new features to meet the present and future customer demand.
+This step creates room for the product to evolve and give it all the new features to meet the present and future customer demand.
 Startups can explore the latest technology that can help them outrank competitors while gathering customer feedback.
-For instance, Apple first released the iPod, a portable music player, and later developed iPhones, iPad, MacBook, and so on – all based on customer demand for premium gadgets.
+For instance, Apple first released the iPod, a portable music player, and later developed iPhones, iPad, MacBooks, and so on – all based on customer demand for premium gadgets.

 Getting Seed Funding